AlexeyPevz/MAS/README.md

 # Root-MAS: Multi-Agent System Platform

-Root-MAS provides a lightweight yet production-ready skeleton for building a multi-agent system on top of AutoGen.
+Root-MAS provides a lightweight yet production-ready skeleton for building a multi-agent system on top of **pyautogen**.
 The platform ships with:

 • A core set of specialised agents (Meta, Coordination, Model-Selector, Prompt-Builder, etc.)
 • Plug-and-play tool integrations (n8n, ChromaDB, Redis, Vault, Prometheus)